 Also consistent with the antidegradation policy is the requirement that exemptions to the pesticide prohibition be considered only if the project applicant can ensure compliance with all applicable water quality objectives (narrative and numeric) and receiving water limitations.
-Water quality objectives (numeric and narrative) are established in water quality control plans for the reasonable protection of beneficial uses or the prevention of nuisance^{} within a specific area.
-These water quality objectives are then imposed on a project proponent as receiving water limits in permits.
-In this way, the permit requires that a treatment event does not result in an exceedance of water quality objectives in the receiving water.
+Water quality objectives and receiving water limitations (numeric) are established for the reasonable protection of beneficial uses or the prevention of nuisance within a specific area.
+Receiving water limitations are established in permits and require that a treatment event does not result in an exceedance of water quality in the receiving water.
 The receiving water includes anywhere outside of the treatment area at any time, and anywhere inside the treatment area after completion of the treatment event.
-Requiring aquatic pesticide applications to comply with these limitations provides assurance that beneficial uses will be protected outside the treatment area.
+Requiring aquatic pesticide applications to comply with these limitations provides assurance that beneficial uses will be protected.

 Compliance with water quality objectives and receiving water limitations will be determined through post-treatment monitoring.
-Compliance monitoring will commence no more than one week after the application event.
-The water quality in post-treatment samples is required to comply with water quality objectives and receiving water limits and assures that any lowering of water quality is short-term, temporary in nature, and of sufficient quality to maintain existing beneficial uses.
+Permits issued to regulate aquatic pesticide applications will require post-treatment monitoring to begin within one-week after pesticide application.
+The water quality in post-treatment samples is required to comply with water quality objectives and receiving water limits and assures that any lowering of water quality is short-term and temporary in nature.